rsouthar/twitchtv_app/README.md

 I used the FreeCodeCamp workaround API, Bootstrap CSS CDN plus some JQuery to create the project.
 This project is a work in progress.
 Check back for updates.

-This is the final result of the project.
+This is what the project looks like so far.
 ![Screenshot](screenshot.jpg)